terminusdb/terminusdb/README.md

 * Improvements to query processing speed
 * We now have decoupled public URI from internal database URI

-## Future

-We are working hard on our collaboration and data-ops features.
-They should be available by the end of February 2020.

 ## TODO

 * Improve error handling and logging